rerdm/RaspberryPyHomeserver/README.md

    sudo chmod -R 775 /var/www/html
    ```

-### Transfer Files Using WinSCP
-2. Open `WinSCP` for transferring and syncing the data.

-## Install VS Code SSH - Remote
+### Install plugin SSH - Remote on VS Code

-This extension can be used to code directly on the Raspberry Pi.
+This extension can be used to code directly on the Raspberry Py.

 1. Install the extension ``Remote - SSH`` in VS code.
 2. Add a new host ``ssh <name>@<ipaddress>`` via the input field on top of VS code.